Lekursi's "Amarna Letters" About a 3,000-Year-Old Pharaoh Feels Dangerously Relevant

 - 1 min read

 The brains behind Lekursi, also known as Christian Licursi, digs deep and pulls inspiration from lucid dreams and what he calls "historical synchronicities."
-His whole deal is to push boundaries, take whatever creative box he's handed and break it apart to build something entirely his own.
+His thing is to always probe limits, to break apart the box that his creative type had him put himself in to come up with something as far from that as humanly possible.

-Lekursi's latest release, "Amarna Letters", hits you with this tension that's running through the track.
-The fear of speaking up versus the absolute need to do it anyway.
-What really gets me about this track is how it moves between the personal and the political without losing its grip on either.
-The verses paint these vivid scenes of control, bloodstains hidden, pills forced down throats, words censored until they lose all meaning.
+Lekursi's latest release, "Amarna Letters," captures a tension that runs throughout the track.
+It explores the fear of speaking up and the pressing need to do so.
+What stands out to me is how the song moves between personal and political themes without losing focus on either sides.
+The verses create haunted images of control, concealed bloodstains, pills pushed down throats, and words silenced until they lose their meaning.

 Dive Into The Tune Here: